geekyspartan/Image-stitching-panorama/readme.md

 * 3 - Homography Warping + Laplacian Blending
 * 4 - Cylindrical Warping + Laplacian Blending

-An output panorama view is saved after executing command.
+An output panorama view is saved in the same directory after above command is executed.